 What are My Alternative Solutions Besides a Professional Employer Organization?

-If you want to offer the benefits a PEO provides and have a service that can handle your HR needs, but without the condition of co-employment, you might be interested in one of the newer HR outsourced service providers.
+If you want to offer the benefits a PEO like JustWorks provides and have a service that can handle your HR needs, but without the condition of co-employment, you might be interested in one of the newer HR outsourced service providers.

 You can customize these providers to be a part of your company and HR needs to the level you want.
 For example, perhaps you only want payroll and compliance services before offering benefits, so then you would only pay for payroll and compliance until you were ready.
 PEOs give you less flexibility.